TheTechOddBug/lon-mirror/README.md

 \Delta \tau_{\min} = k
 \]

-k is defined as:
+Interpretation:

-> the minimum physically distinguishable increment of proper time for timelike physical processes.
+- minimum distinguishable increment in proper time

-Properties:

-- invariant in proper time
 - not coordinate time
 - not a clock unit
-- not applied to null trajectories

 Implications: